As a parent, what is my role, and what can I do to best support my child’s education?

 - Discuss school health and safety procedures (e.g., mask-wearing, handwashing, social distancing).

 Staying home with a parent or family member during the day is quite different than spending it in a classroom with classmates and teachers.
-If your child has become more attached to you this past year, it may be difficult for her to give up your daily time together or simply the comfort of knowing you are in the next room.
+If your child has become more attached to you during at-home learning, it may be difficult for her to give up your daily time together or simply the comfort of knowing you are in the next room.

-Practice being apart: Don’t make the first day of school the first time your child is away from you.
+Practice being apart: Don’t make the first day back to school the first time your child is away from you.
 Schedule some time apart a few weeks before school starts (e.g., arrange for your child to visit a relative or friend).

 Make goodbyes special: Create a special way to say goodbye to your child each day.
 A silly handshake or phrase can make it easier for her to go to school with a smile.
 Also, keep your goodbyes short and sweet.

-Plan special time together: Once school begins, set aside time to do the things that may have been bright spots during distance learning (e.g., eating meals together, taking walks, playing games).
+Plan special time together: Set aside time to do the things that may have been bright spots during distance learning (e.g., eating meals together, taking walks, playing games).

 See the “Helpful Resources” box below for tools to help track and manage your child’s anxiety.